NCAR/ParallelIO/src/clib/README_pio_sdecomps_regex.txt

     '(FILE=\".*testfile1\")'

     can be used to filter out decompositions used to write variables to a file with name specified by a regular expression.
-In the example above all decompositions used to write variables to file with name ending in testfile1 is written out to disk
+In the example above all decompositions used to read/write variables to file with name ending in testfile1 is written out to disk

 4. Combining multiple filters : Multiple regular expressions can be combined using logical not/and/or to create a more complex regular expression to filter out the I/O decompositions to be saved.
 For example,

     '(ID=\"526\")|| ((VAR=\".*test_var1.*\")&&(FILE=\".*testfile1\"))'

-    can be used to save I/O decompositions that either have 526 as the id or are used to write variables with names that include "test_var1" into files with names that end in "testfile1"
+    can be used to save I/O decompositions that either have 526 as the id or are used to read/write variables with names that include "test_var1" into files with names that end in "testfile1"

 A simple example